thesse1/webmethods-api-gateway-staging/README.md

 The import pipeline configure_stages contains eight stages for importing the configuration on DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and/or PROD_EXT.
 Each stage invokes api-configure-template.yml in one single job.

-The export pipeline export_configuration_from_stage contains one stage for exporting the configuration from DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT or PROD_EXT.
+The export pipeline `Export API Gateway Configuration` contains one stage for exporting the configuration from DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT or PROD_EXT.
 It is not possible to run multiple stages in this pipeline, because the Git commit would fail when selecting more than one stage.
 The single stage invokes api-export-config-template.yml and commit-template.yml sequentially in one job on one agent.

 The configuration pipeline template needs the following parameters to be set in the calling pipeline: